Legal FAQs: Can You Sue for Food Poisoning?

 - Do I need a lawyer to sue for food poisoning?

-Yes, it is possible to sue food suppliers after suffering from food poisoning such as e. coli, listeria, salmonella, or norovirus.
+Yes, it is possible to sue food suppliers, restaurants, or others within the stream of commerce after suffering from food poisoning such as e. coli, listeria, salmonella, or norovirus.
 Whether or not you have a valid personal injury claim will depend on the facts surrounding your situation.

 A product liability lawsuit is a specific kind of personal injury claim that often applies when contaminated food products are sold and cause people to get sick.
 A lawsuit may allow you to recover compensation for medical costs, hospital bills, lost income, and other damages.